-That’s what this triceps and bicep workout provides.
-It involves barbells, dumbbells, and bodyweight to push each muscle to the max.
-To figure out how much weight to use, choose a set that allows you to perform 8-10 reps before exhaustion.
+That’s what this triceps and bicep workout provides through barbells, dumbbells, and bodyweight workouts to push your muscles to the absolute max.
+To figure out how much weight to use, choose a set of weights that allows you to perform 8-10 reps before exhaustion.

-The beauty of joining biceps and triceps together is that one muscle’s flex is the other’s extension.
-This means that neither group totally rests for the duration of this workout.
+Joining biceps and triceps together helps make one muscle’s flex is the other’s extension.
+This means that neither group totally rests for the duration of this workout, making it a brutal burn worth fighting for.
 Switching back and forth between biceps and triceps moves also allows you to keep your heart rate up while also providing active rest, for a more complete weights session.

 Bicep Exercise: Barbell Curl